Scale invariance vs conformal invariance: Introduction

 Therefore there is no a priori reason why a given scale invariant system must show conformal invariance.
-Nevertheless, as I mentioned at the most beginning, there should be a reason why theoretical physicists (our smart colleagues) have not made a clear distinction in our everyday research.
-I believe it is because we have an empirical knowledge that almost all scale invariant quantum field theories that we know show conformal invariance so there is no point in emphasizing it in our textbooks.
-Do we have to talk about unicorns or dragons in zoology lectures (even though they might exist in principle due to our limited knowledge)?
+Nevertheless, as we mentioned at the beginning, there should be a reason why theoretical physicists in our generation have not made a clear distinction in our everyday research.
+We believe it is because we have empirical knowledge that almost all scale invariant quantum field theories that we know show conformal invariance so there is no point in emphasizing it in our textbooks.
+Do we have to talk about unicorns or dragons in zoology lectures or in textbooks (even though they might exist in principle due to our limited knowledge)?

 But it is still a mystery: why does scale invariance have to accompany conformal invariance?
-The aim of our lectures is to uncover the puzzle behind the enhancement of conformal invariance from scale invariance.
+The aim of this review article is to uncover the puzzle behind the enhancement of conformal invariance from scale invariance.
 As we will see, the underlying reason must be related to a deep property of the renormalization group flow.
 In particular, the notion of irreversibility of the renormalization group flow and counting degrees of freedom will play a crucial role in our discussions.

 The idea of irreversibility of the renormalization group flow can be understood in an intuitive way: as mentioned, the renormalization group flow is accompanied with a kind of coarse graining.
 We lose information along the flow.
-It is very counterintuitive if the renormalization group flow shows cyclic or chaotic behavior (although it was envisaged by the pioneers \cite{Wilson:1970ag}\cite{Bogo}).
+It is very counterintuitive if the renormalization group flow shows a cyclic or chaotic behavior (although it was envisaged by the pioneers \cite{Wilson:1970ag}\cite{Bogo}).
 See fig \ref{cyclic} for illustration.
-The field theory understanding of this coarse graining is supported by the so-called ``$c$-theorem" that dictates there exists a function that monotonically decreases along the renormalization group flow.
+The field theory understanding of this coarse graining is supported by the so-called ``$c$-theorem" that dictates there exists a function (called ``$c$"-function) that monotonically decreases along the renormalization group flow.
 Roughly speaking, this function counts the degrees of freedom at a given energy scale.
 If such a function exists, the cyclic or chaotic behavior in renormalization group flow cannot occur.
-In relativistic quantum field theories in $d=2$, there is a proof that such a function indeed exists and the renormalization group flow is irreversible \cite{Zamolodchikov:1986gt}.
+In relativistic quantum field theories in $d=2$ dimension, there is a proof that such a function indeed exists and the renormalization group flow is irreversible \cite{Zamolodchikov:1986gt}.